 One of the most confusing requirements to file medical malpractice in California is that you need to retain a qualified expert medical witness who will stand before the judge, take an oath and testify how the defendant’s negligence, recklessness, action, or inaction constituted a breach of duty of care and caused your injuries or harm.

-Luckily, if you hire a medical malpractice attorney at the Mancini & Associates Professional Law Corporation, you are guaranteed to have a qualified medical witness who will review your case and testify under oath to drive your case in court.
+Luckily, if you hire a medical malpractice attorney at Mancini & Associates, you are guaranteed to have a qualified medical witness who will review your case and testify under oath to drive your case in court.
 Our attorneys work in cooperation with medical experts to bring you the best possible results in and outside of court.

 If you are bringing a medical malpractice lawsuit in California, do know that you do not need to file a “certificate of merit” or “affidavit of merit” from a qualified medical witness along with the complaint that details the defendant’s liability and your damages, injuries, and losses.
 In most other states, this is one of the requirements for filing a medical malpractice lawsuit.